 As with other chronic diseases, heart disease requires lifelong management.
 Making heart healthy changes in your daily life remains the single most effective way to stop the disease from progressing.
 If you have already survived a heart attack, adopting better lifestyle habits can reduce the risk of another one.

-Step it up.
 Regular physical activity can do wonders for improving heart function, controlling your weight, lowering high blood pressure and cholesterol levels.
 It can also prevent depression and minimize stress.
 Thirty-minutes of moderate exercise daily is associated with lower death rates from heart disease.
 Go for a brisk walk, ride a bike, garden or swim.
 Before you get moving, talk with your doctor about what types and duration of exercise are best for you.
+Check out WomenHeart's exercise blog, Walk The Talk.

-Watch your weight.
 Excess body fat forces your heart to work harder and can worsen heart disease.
 Shedding even a small amount of weight can make a big difference.
 Losing weight may reduce cardiovascular risk by controlling high blood pressure, elevated cholesterol levels, and diabetes.
 The best way to lose weight is through a combination of diet and exercise.
+Tips on how to make exercise work for you.

-Reduce stress.
 Learn to recognize signs of stress in your life andpracticelowering stress levels with meditation, yoga, or rhythmic breathing.
-Regular exercise is a great stress buster too.
+Regular exercise is a great stressbuster too.
+Women and work stress.

 Making lifestyle changes isn’t easy.
 It requires discipline, patience and support from those around you.
 Remember to: